2020 Virtual Grand National Review

 In the absence of any other live sporting events, interest in the Virtual Grand National had snowballed in the last few days.

-The coronavirus pandemic caused the 2020 Grand National at Aintree to be called off in mid-March, but the virtual equivalent, hosted by Nick Luck on ITV and called by Stewart Machin, stepped up to the plate and created a buzz the nation needed.
+Public health and safety measures caused the 2020 Grand National at Aintree to be called off in mid-March, but the virtual equivalent, hosted by Nick Luck on ITV and called by Stewart Machin, stepped up to the plate and created a buzz the nation needed.

 Although it is not the real deal, the virtual Grand National is a computer-simulated version of Aintree’s world-famous steeplechase, designed by Inspired Entertainment.
 They used computer-generated imagery (CGI) to recreate, as accurately as possible, all aspects of the race such as the course layout and National fences.